Research

 Select a title specified below to learn more about our current projects.

-We are currently recruiting Spanish-English adults with aphasia.
-Individuals can be balanced or unbalanced bilinguals with any type of aphasia.
+We are currently recruiting Spanish speaking adults (monolingual or bilingual) with any type of aphasia.
 If interested in learning more, please contact Dr. Teresa Gray at graymatterlaboratory@gmail.com.

-The purpose of this study is to determine the effects of training abstract word retrieval in monolingual and bilingual individuals with aphasia.
+The purpose of this study is to determine the effects of training abstract word retrieval in bilingual people with aphasia.
 Previous work has found that training abstract words results in improvement to abstract words and concrete words in monolingual patients with aphasia.
 Outcomes regarding bilingual populations are unclear.
 The goal of this project is to help to guide clinical decisions for monolingual and bilingual persons with aphasia.